 The program is actually for the VA, designed to encourage the agency to use more women veteran-owned small businesses for services and supplies.
 But it offers events, opportunities, and collaboration that can include education toward empowerment as a business owner.

 Both Public and Private Sector Employers Value Veterans With Business Degrees

-Private sector employers are well aware of the high value that comes with candidates who have a military background.
-You’ll find they are often willing to move your resume to the top of the pile, all other things being equal.
-In fact, in both the public and private sector, you will find organizations that have explicit policies for preferential hiring of veterans.
+Private sector employers are well aware of the character traits that come with candidates who have a military background.
+In fact, in both the public and private sector, you will find organizations that have explicit policies around hiring of veterans.

-A business degree plus your demonstrated capabilities in the service can help you get ahead in almost any industry or sector.
+A business degree plus your demonstrated capabilities in the service could help you get ahead in almost any industry or sector.
 Business skills are pretty general purpose tools.
-You can take a business degree and turn it into all kinds of careers… with a wide range of salary and job prospects.
+A business degree can lay the foundation for many different kinds of careers… with a wide range of salary and job prospects.

-Salaries for Veteran Business Professionals Reflect Education and Experience
+Salaries for Business Professionals Often Reflect Education and Experience

 It’s tough to generalize about what kind of money you will make or what your job opportunities will be with a business degree.
 Business can lead you into a wide variety of career paths, each of which have their own earnings and job prospects.
 And all the different industries that rely on business professionals come with their own ups and downs, defined by markets and demand.